iterative/dvc.org/content/docs/command-reference/config.md

 takes a config option `name` (a config section and a key, separated by a dot) and its `value` (any valid alpha-numeric string generally).

-If the config option `value` is not provided (and without `--unset`), this command returns the current value of the config option, if found in the corresponding config file.
+When reading (e.g. `value` is not provided or `--list` is used), the values are read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.

-This command reads and updates the DVC configuration files.
-By default, the regular project's config file in `.dvc/config` is read or modified.
-This file is meant to be tracked by Git and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
+When writing (e.g. `value` is specified or `--unset` is used), the new value is written to the projects configuration file by default (`.dvc/config`), and options `--system`, `--global` and `--local` can be used to tell the command to write to that location (you can say `--project` but that is the default).
+The regular project's config file (`.dvc/config`) is meant to be tracked by Git and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
 Use the `--local` command option (flag) instead, to set (or override) secrets:

 | Flag           | Priority | Config file location |
 | -------------- | -------- | -------------------- |